Benchmarks & Industry Insights

 Creative format inconsistency

 The fix: Map creative formats to buyer journey stages: static for awareness, video for engaged prospects, premium interactive for decision makers.
-This sequencing can reduce blended CPM by 15-25% while improving conversions.
-Coordinating creative choices across Feed, Reels, and Stories reduces redundancy and strengthens engagement.

 Poor timing and budget allocation